dan2221/Grupper/README.md

 IMPORTANT TOPICS:

+* Grupper doesn't come with mods.
+You need to get them on your own;
 * This program is a beta yet, so maybe you find some bugs.
 If you found a bug you can report it;
-* Grupper doesn't come with mods.
-You need to download them on internet;
 * If some mod is not available to install, check if it has a "palettes/enemies" directory with ".pal" files inside.